canonical/snapd/README.md

 # snappy

-Snappy is part of Ubuntu Core and enables a fully transactional Ubuntu sytem.
+Snappy is part of Ubuntu Core and enables a fully transactional Ubuntu system.

 ## Development